YoDevil/hybrid_caf_bootstacks/README.md

 <b>How D803 bootstack is available, if it's stuck on KK?</b> <br/>
 <b>-D803</b> is using D803 KK bootstacks, except by the baseband, which is the same from D801, but, edited with D803 radio files.

+<b>Why Laf isn't giving secure booting error, if it's using LP version?</b> <br/>
+As everybody knows, until now, we were using KK Laf + KK Aboot.
+This was because new LP images have a new image signature.
+So, to make it boot on KK Aboot, I broke LP signature (Extracting the ramdisk and packing it again) and then I bumped it using [open_bump] (http://forum.xda-developers.com/lg-g2/orig-development/tool-bump-sign-boot-images-t2950595).

 <b>Have any issue?</b> <br/>
 [Report Here] (https://github.com/danielstuart14/bootstacks/issues)